raveneliette/responsive-css-grid-website/README.md

 ## My process

 I've got this website structure tutorial video from Youtube Channel Traversy Media.
-I changed some CSS with my styles a little bit.
+I changed some of the CSS styles with my styles.

 ### Built with